PabloBorja/Low-cost-tendon-driven-SR/README.md

 The folder "files" contains all the files required to produce the units.
 We provide source and ready-to-go files.
 You can use the latter if you are happy with the design or modify the source files to tailor the robots to your needs.

-In the "manual" folder, you will find a document with instructions on how to assemble the units.
+In the "manual" folder, you will find a document with instructions on how to assemble the units. **Note: This document is under preparation.**

 ## Examples of Functional Units